nicolasdanelon/UnofficialDocs/source/extensibility/snippets.rst

 With the help of field markers, you can cycle through positions within the snippet by pressing the :kbd:`Tab` key.
-Fields are used to walk you through the customization of a snippet, once it's been inserted.
+Fields are used to walk you through the customization of a snippet after it's been inserted.

 .. code-block:: perl